 - Pets stimulate social interaction and encourage collaboration.

-Just like a baby, pets have a way of bringing people together-even people you don't work well with traditionally.
-They pull people away from the screen, out of their cubicle and into actual conversations-they break the ice, and can strengthen your work relationships and boost morale.
+Just like a baby, pets have a way of bringing people together.
+They pull people away from the screen, out of their cubicle and into actual conversations—they break the ice and can strengthen your work relationships and boost morale.

-Pet Sitters, the folks behind Take Your Dog To Work Day (which occurs the first Friday after Father's Day), offer up a few tips to make sure your pup doesn't get fired:
+Each year, the first Friday after Father's Day is Take Your Dog to Work Day and if your office participates in this annual event, Pet Sitters, the folks behind the occasion, offer up a few tips to make sure your pup doesn't get fired:

 - Puppy-proof your workspace

 Take a good look around and remove items that can be harmful to your dog: plants, cords, wires, etc.

 Your dog's shots and vaccinations should be up-to-date, and if your dog is ill it's best she take a sick day.
 Also, if your dog is shy, or aggressive, they're not ready for the office and should stay at home.